Serviceberries (or Juneberries) are native deciduous shrubs with edible fruit.

 Below: The edible pomes are red to dark purple at maturity.
 Each contains 4 to 10 small seeds.
 The pointed lobes of the calyx remain on the pome.
 Leaves are ovate, up to 3 inches long and usually toothed in the upper 2/3rds.
 The center fold reflects how the new leaf is stored in the bud.

 Notes: Amelanchier spicata has been listed as indigenous to the Wildflower Garden but that is probably erroneous as the species, per the DNR surveys, has only been found in the 3 counties of the Minnesota Arrowhead region.
+Eloise Butler noted A. spicata "growing on south hillside".
 It is more likely that a low growing, suckering Serviceberry in the area of Eloise Butler was A. humilis, the Low Juneberry, or A. interior, Inland Juneberry as both of those species are normally found in the Metro area.
 In North America, A. spicata has a current range of the northern states in the U.S. with Minnesota at the western extremity; and in the Canadian Provinces from Ontario eastward.
 A. spicata will grow well in the Metro area with proper soil and sun.

-In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. x neglecta, Neglected Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. wiegandii, Wiegand's Juneberry.
-The DNR does not list A. x neglecta or A. wiegandii as currently present in the state.
-One that is not native to Minnesota, but grows well here is A. canadensis, Shadblow Serviceberry.
+In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. humilis, Low Juneberry.
+One that is not native to Minnesota, but will grow here is A. canadensis, Shadblow Serviceberry.

 Merritt Fernald (Ref. #6) wrote “Few wild fruits of such excellent quality as the Serviceberries are less known to the modern American, although by the Indians and the early European explorers of the continent the berries were among the most esteemed of our native fruits.”